groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly/jsondatasource/_index.md

 Provides access to data of a JSON file or stream to be used while assembling a document.

-To access data of the corresponding file or stream while assembling a document, pass an instance of this class as a data source to one of com.groupdocs.assembly.DocumentAssembler. assembleDocument overloads.
+To access data of the corresponding file or stream while assembling a document, pass an instance of this class as a data source to one of [DocumentAssembler](../../com.groupdocs.assembly/documentassembler). assembleDocument overloads.

-In template documents, if a top-level JSON element is an array, a com.groupdocs.assembly.JsonDataSource instance should be treated in the same way as if it was a com.groupdocs.assembly.system.data.DataTable instance.
-If a top-level JSON element is an object, a com.groupdocs.assembly.JsonDataSource instance should be treated in the same way as if it was a com.groupdocs.assembly.system.data.DataRow instance.
+In template documents, if a top-level JSON element is an array, a [JsonDataSource](../../com.groupdocs.assembly/jsondatasource) instance should be treated in the same way as if it was a [DataTable](../../com.groupdocs.assembly.system.data/datatable) instance.
+If a top-level JSON element is an object, a [JsonDataSource](../../com.groupdocs.assembly/jsondatasource) instance should be treated in the same way as if it was a [DataRow](../../com.groupdocs.assembly.system.data/datarow) instance.
 For more information, see template syntax reference(https://docs.groupdocs.com/display/assemblyjava/Template+Syntax+-+Part+1+of+2\#TemplateSyntax-Part1of2-UsingDataSources).

 In template documents, you can work with typed values of JSON elements.
 For convenience, the engine replaces the set of JSON simple types with the following one: